Document de travail

 Résumé

-The producers of electricity using dispatchable plants rely on partially flexible technologies to match the variability of both demand and production from renewables.
-We analyse upward and downward flexibility in a two-stage decision process where firms compete in quantities produced ex ante at low cost and ex post at high cost to supply a random residual demand.
-We first compute the first best and competitive outcomes, then we determine the subgame perfect equilibria corresponding to two market designs: one where all trade occurs in a spot market with known demand, the other where a day-ahead market with random demand is added to the ex-post market, first in a general setting, then using a quadratic specification.
+Power producers using plants with controllable output rely on partially flexible technologies to adapt to the variability of production from intermittent renewable energy sources and of end demand.
+We analyze the adjustment of production up or down as part of a two-stage decision process, in which firms compete at low cost for planned quantities before the demand function is known, and adjust production at high cost when the actual state of demand is revealed.
+We first compute the first best and competitive outcomes.
+Then we consider the outcome of imperfect competition.
+We begin with an analysis of the monopoly case, then we determine the duopoly subgame perfect equilibria corresponding to two market designs: one where all trade occurs in an intra-day market with known demand, the other where a day-ahead market with random demand is added to the intra-day market.
 We show that being inflexible can be more profitable than being flexible.
-We also show that adding a day-ahead market to the spot market increases welfare but transfers risks from firms to consumers.
+We also show that adding a day-ahead market to the intra-day market increases welfare but transfers risks from firms to consumers.
+The transfer is all the more important as technologies are not very flexible.

 Mots-clés